JarryShaw/PyPCAPKit/README.rst

 .. |docs| replace:: **Official Documentation**
 .. _docs: https://jarryshaw.github.io/PyPCAPKit/

-The PyPCAPKit project is an open source Python program focus on `PCAP`_ parsing and analysis, which works as a network packet extraction, construction and analysis library.
-With support of `DictDumper`_, it shall support multiple output report formats.
+The PyPCAPKit project is an open source Python program focus on network packet parsing and analysis, which works as a comprehensive `PCAP`_ file extraction, construction and analysis library.

    The whole project supports **Python 3.6** or later.